 During his tenure, Hollenbeck Palms has seen extraordinary growth and success in meeting the changing needs of the elderly, as well as the demands of the recent evolution in health care.
 In the mid-1980’s, implementation of the comprehensive new City of Los Angeles Earthquake Code necessitated razing five of the Home’s 12 buildings.
 A new building structure combining administrative offices with residential occupancy was constructed and a second structure was completely retrofitted.
 This was accomplished while the Palms continued full operation – with minimal disruption to the Members – as a result of a highly coordinated and successful effort.

 In 2003 Hollenbeck embarked on a Board approved Long Range Plan in an effort to meet the needs of future generations of Seniors.
 The finalized plan laid out a three phase rebuilding program to update and enhance our Hollenbeck Community.
 Phase I required the construction of a 32 apartment residential building we named Magnolia Court.
 It features one and two bedroom apartments with full kitchens, balconies and multiple high tech features.
 The Skyline Bistro, with extended hours and casual atmosphere, was added to compliment our more formal dining room option.
 Magnolia Court opened in the fall of 2008.
 During construction we developed a central plaza through renovation of our Community’s hardscape and landscape, which became a major improvement enjoyed by all!

-Hollenbeck Palms servces approximately 250 residents with a full and part-time staff of 170.
-Under Mr. Heideman’s leadership, Hollenbeck Palms is recognized nationally for its 126 year history of solid management, throughful care and fiscal stability.
+Hollenbeck Palms services approximately 250 residents with a full and part-time staff of 170.
+Under Mr. Heideman’s leadership, Hollenbeck Palms is recognized nationally for its 126 year history of solid management, throughtful care and fiscal stability.